nvarscar/powerup/README.md

 | [![Build status](https://ci.appveyor.com/api/projects/status/m0ml0392r631tp60/branch/master?svg=true)](https://ci.appveyor.com/project/nvarscar/powerup/branch/master) | [![Build status](https://ci.appveyor.com/api/projects/status/m0ml0392r631tp60/branch/development?svg=true)](https://ci.appveyor.com/project/nvarscar/powerup/branch/development) |

 # DBOps
-DBOps is a Powershell module that provides SQL script deployment capabilities.
-It organizes scripts into builds and then deploys them in a repeatable manner into the database of your choice ensuring that all builds are deployed in proper order and only once.
+DBOps is a Powershell module that provides Continuous Integration/Continuous Deployment capabilities for SQL database deployments.
+In addition to easy-to-use deployment functions, it provides tracking functionality, ensuring that each script is deployed only once and in due order.
+It will also grant you with ability to organize scripts into builds and deploy them in a repeatable manner on top of any previously deployed version.

-The module is built around [DbUp](https://github.com/DbUp/DbUp) .Net library, which provides flexibility and reliability during deployments.
+The deployment functionality of the module is provided by [DbUp](https://github.com/DbUp/DbUp) .Net library, which has proven its flexibility and reliability during deployments.

 Currently supported RDBMS:
 * SQL Server